 Georgiana Grudinschi is the founder of ANSWR (formerly named O’Wow Haircare at the time of this interview).
 When Georgiana started O’Wow Beauty in August 2019, she thought she’d be lucky to get 10 sales a day.
-Now her at-home, salon-quality keratin treatment is a million-dollar business with warehouses in Finland and the UK.
+Now her at-home, salon-quality vegan keratin treatment is an expanding business with warehouses in Finland and the UK.

 Tell us a little bit more about what your role within O’Wow entails, and how you came up with the idea for the brand?

 As the Founder and CEO of an as-of-yet still small company I am involved in every aspect of process and decision making in the business.
 At the beginning I was more hands on as there wasn’t the budget to hire help, but as the sales grew we hired people to help us out and at the moment there are 10 people in the team.